eoinok/maW9Lab/README.md

 # Part 4
 Modify the Color Picker to use an array rather than a hard-coded list of colors.
 Add a useState() hook called colorlist.
 Make sure it's set up as an array of different colors.
 Look up an example of how to use array.map(item => { return <>} style of mapping thorough items in an array.
 You can also refer to the Cinema Example to see how this is done.

+# Part 5
+Add a logo to the home screen.